Do Explanations Increase the Risk of Decision Logic Leakage? Explanation-Guided Stealing of Graph Models: Additional Results

 \subsection{Additional Results with Different Target Model Architectures}

 To demonstrate the effectiveness of our approach across different target model architectures, we conduct additional experiments with GCN and GAT as target models.
-All surrogate models use the GIN architecture, and we maintain the same experimental setup as described in Section~\ref{sec:model_extraction_performance}, with 30\% of the shadow dataset used as query data.
+All surrogate models use the GIN architecture, and we maintain the same experimental setup as described in Section~\ref{subsection:model_extraction_performance}.